 What is a deed in lieu of foreclosure in a reverse mortgage?

-A Deed in Lieu of Foreclosure is when the owner of a property signs the title of the property over to the lender so that the lender is not required to foreclose on their security interest (their Deed of Trust) to obtain title to the property.
+A Deed in Lieu of Foreclosure is when the property owner signs the property’s title over to the lender so that the lender is not required to foreclose on their security interest (their Deed of Trust) to obtain title to the property.
 The borrower or the borrower’s heir who has the authority to grant title can Deed the title to the lender if they do not wish to keep the home and have no desire to try to sell the home.

 Q.

-Why is deed in lieu of better than foreclosure?
+Why is a deed in lieu of better than foreclosure?

-The reason borrowers or heirs sometimes choose to sign a Deed to the lender in lieu of foreclosure is to simplify and expedite the process.
-With a reverse mortgage, there is never any recourse in addition to the property itself (meaning, the lender cannot look to any other assets of the borrower or the borrower’s heirs for repayment of the loan).
-The only security the lender holds is the property and therefore, borrowers and their heirs can often greatly reduce the amount of time and effort they need to expend if they participate in a Deed in Lieu of foreclosure which allows them to transfer title to the lender and step away from a property they have no intention of trying to keep or sell.
-If the borrower or their heir wishes to keep the home or sell it, they would not be interested in a Deed in Lieu of Foreclosure and would certainly not wish to be caught up in a foreclosure process either.
+Borrowers or heirs sometimes choose to sign a Deed to the lender in lieu of foreclosure to simplify and expedite the process.
+With a reverse mortgage, there is never any recourse in addition to the property itself (meaning the lender cannot look to any other assets of the borrower or the borrower’s heirs for repayment of the loan).
+The only security the lender holds is the property.
+Therefore, borrowers and their heirs can often significantly reduce the amount of time and effort they need to expend if they participate in a Deed in Lieu of foreclosure, which allows them to transfer title to the lender and step away from a property they have no intention of trying to keep or sell.
+If the borrower or their heir wishes to keep or sell the home, they would not be interested in a Deed in Lieu of Foreclosure and would certainly not wish to be caught up in a foreclosure process.

 Q.